bahtiyartan/troia/docs/30Flowcontrol.rst

 	ENDWHILE;

 Another option is writing a recursive method (simply, a function that calls itself). *For now, you can ignore the question "How can i define a method?", this will be discussed in next sections.
-Just focus on function call, recursivity and loop relation and discuss why variables that is defined in a recursive function, must be local (MINUS1)*
+Just focus on function call, recursivity and loop relation and discuss the scope of variables that is defined in a recursive function (MINUS1)*

 ::